randomtruffles/Dominion_League/faq.md

 <img src="/img/faq/reloadPlayerOrder.PNG" height="200">

 Now you're ready to play!
+Both you and your opponent should click "Ready", as you normally would, to start the game.

 #### Why can't I play my League matches on the Temple Gate Games app?